-What is Cross-Chain?
+What is a Cross-Chain?

-Cross-chain refers to the ability of two or more different blockchain networks to exchange or share data and assets, enabling interoperability between them.
+The meaning of Cross-chain refers to the ability of two or more different blockchain networks to exchange or share data and assets, enabling interoperability between them.
 This is accomplished by creating a bridge or a connection between the different blockchain networks, allowing for the transfer of assets and data between them.

 In a cross-chain environment, users can transfer cryptocurrencies or other digital assets from one blockchain network to another without the need for a centralized exchange.
 For example, a user may be able to transfer Bitcoin from the Bitcoin network to the Ethereum network, where it can be used to participate in decentralized finance (DeFi) applications or smart contract-based services.